CMSgov/enterprise-setup/README.cms.md

 ## Bootstrapping

-This follows the CMS West procedure for bootstrapping and environment.
+We follow the CMS West procedure for bootstrapping and environment.
 The bootstrap/* directory contains terraform setup for creating buckets in all environments.

 ## Creating a new environment